Call 504-384-7870 and Find Help Immediately!

 There are four types of interventions: simple, crisis, classical, and family system.

 - A simple intervention is as ‘simple’ as asking someone to quit their harmful behavior.
-This method should be attempted before any other intervention strategies are tried.
+You should attempt this method before you try any other intervention strategies.

 - In a family system intervention, the focal point is on persuading all the family members to change their behaviors, specifically in instances of substance addiction and domestic violence, which create dysfunctional living environments.